Semantic Search vs Keyword Search in Recruiting: Why Boolean Is Dying

 Time spent: 2 minutes entering the query, 30 minutes reviewing.
 32 minutes total.

 That is less than half the time, with 50% more viable candidates surfaced.
+Across 10 active roles per week, the semantic approach recovers roughly 6 hours of search time while identifying 20–40 additional qualified candidates.

 How KineticRecruiter Implements Semantic Search